zaarcvon/AeroVmag/README.md

 # AeroVmag
-The source code for AeroVmag
+This repository contains source code for some of the AeroVmag functions and linked to the paper ...............